gen_statem in context

 The docs outline all of these, but it requires lots of jumping back and forth and a careful eye to translate.

-Lack of termination reports
+Lack of termination reports (prior to Elixir 1.17)

 Logger.add_translator({StateMachineTranslator, :translate})